 Where do I find a good ground school?

 Glad you asked.
 The club teaches an excellent ground school several times a year, usually in the early fall, the early spring, and once in the summer.
 What makes it good?
 A very experienced instructor, for one.
-John Hunter, the instructor who teaches our ground school, is a pilot of many years’ experience, an aircraft mechanic, and a former teacher who cares about teaching.
+John Hunter, the instructor who teaches our ground school, is a pilot of many decades’ experience, an aircraft mechanic, one of the founders of an airline, and a former teacher who cares about teaching.
 The Wings of Carolina Ground School will not only prepare you for the exam, it will give you a broad understanding of many of the areas of knowledge that a pilot must comprehend – aerodynamics, aircraft systems, weather, air traffic control procedures, and safe piloting techniques.
 This is not a weekend review test-preparation class.
 It is the equivalent of a college-level class, which meets for fifteen three-hour weekly sessions, with homework assigned and periodic review quizzes.
 We try to impress upon prospective pilots at the outset of their flying careers the practices that will keep them safe for as long as they fly.
 You will learn what constitutes aviation safety and what habits, misjudgments, and assumptions lead to difficulty.

 Are you a pilot who has not flown for awhile?
 The Private Pilot Ground School is also an excellent way to refresh your knowledge and acquaint yourself with recent changes in regulations.
 Every class usually includes a few “rusty pilot,” who want to return to active flying and it is always enjoyable to have them share their experience with the new students.

 How much does the ground school cost, when does it meet, and how long does it take?